gvwilson/sensibleadventures/iffy/iffy.md

 Aunt Naggie coiled the last stayline and shoved it into a canvas bag, then shoved the bag into a bench locker and dogged the seat-lid shut.
 "That's all for me too."
-She handed Iffy half a sandwich---curried egg---and waited ten seconds for her foster daughter to wolf it down before thumping the cabin wall with her fist.
+She handed Iffy half a sandwich---curried egg with more of Mrs. Sandhu's spice mix---and waited ten seconds for her foster daughter to wolf it down before thumping the cabin wall with her fist.
-"Good when you are, Jack," she shouted, confident as she always was when something needed to be done.
+"Good when you are," she shouted, confident as she always was when something needed to be done.

 The cabin door flew open.